Public Safety Power Shutoff

 Rotten food

-by CLB, about 2 months ago
+by CLB, 3 months ago

 My husband and I are retired and go south during the winter.
 We have different people checking on our house.
 However, they cannot do anything about spoiled food when Ccel Keri’s shutting down